phalcon/documentation/docs/db-models.md

 }
 ```

 Public properties provide less complexity in development.
-However, getters/setters can heavily increase the testability, extensibility and maintainability of applications.
+However, getters/setters can heavily increase the testability, extensibility, and maintainability of applications.
 You will need to decide which strategy is best for you depending on the needs of the application.
 The ORM is compatible with both schemes of defining properties.

 !!! warning "NOTE"